 In 2019 more than 1,1 million farmers and workers have been reached by the UTZ program.
 Together they produce UTZ certified coffee, cocoa and tea in 43 countries.
 Demand for certified products has grown tremendously.
 In 2019 enough UTZ certified cocoa was sold to make 70 million chocolate bars every day.
 Around 160 million cups of UTZ certified coffee and 10 million cups of UTZ coffee were enjoyed every day.
 Currently UTZ is the world’s largest certification program for coffee and cocoa.

 The significant increase in the number of farmers joining UTZ indicates high levels of satisfaction with the program.
 A study of UTZ certified coffee farmers in Brazil found, for example, that more than 90% of farmers were satisfied with UTZ certification, believed it was worth joining the program, and recommended UTZ to other farmers.

 A better income is one of the reasons farmers are satisfied with UTZ.
 The studies show, for example, that in Côte d’Ivoire 50% of UTZ farmers found their income has increased since certification.
-And overall, over 90% of UTZ certified farmers in Brazil and Côte d’Ivoire experience improved living conditions with UTZ.
+And overall, over 90% of UTZ certified farmers in Brazil and Côte d’Ivoire experience improved living conditions with the UTZ program.

 Better working conditions and stronger communities

 The studies in the report also show that life is better for workers and communities in the UTZ program.
 For example, 70% of workers in Brazil reported that they were experiencing benefits from certification such as improved health and safety at work and appropriate facilities, such as lavatories.
 While in Ghana great improvements have been made in cocoa producing communities towards the elimination of child labor, with more children going to school.